3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/Sovol_SV08_Setup/SV08_EXTRA_INSTRUCTIONS.md

 ```
 wget -O - https://raw.githubusercontent.com/3DPrintDemon/Demon_Klipper_Essentials_Unified/refs/heads/main/Other_Files/Demon_Install_Script/Demon_Klipper_Essentials_Installer_SV08.sh | bash
 ```
 Your new files should now be avaiable to you on your printer!
+This script will install the macros as well as ask you your prerequisite install choices.

 >[!NOTE]
 >Don't forget to reload your web browser window so new items will show & work correctly after installation!